Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: General approach to deriving parametric regularity of a SPDE

 The \emph{residual operator} $\RR: \W_{\R}\times \U_{\R}\rightarrow R$ is defined for Banach spaces $\W_{\R}, \U_{\R}$ and $R$.
 In general, it is a differential operator in time and space with respect to $u\in\U_{\R}$ while it does not contain It\^o or Stratonovich differentials of $W$.

 In order to make the distribution of $u$ amenable to \emph{approximation}, we need to parametrize the Brownian motion.
-It turns out that a local wavelet-type expansion of $W$ is very beneficial as it reduces the number of active basis function at any given moment in time.
-The Lévy-Ciesielski expansion (LCE) (see e.g. \cite[Section 4.2]{griebel2017anova}) of the Brownian motion $W:\Omega\times [0,1] \rightarrow \R$ reads
+It turns out that a local wavelet-type expansion of $W$ is very beneficial as it reduces the number of active basis function at any given moment in time \revision{(used e.g. to prove the $L^q(0,T)$-summability of appropriate complex extensions of the Wiener process sample paths; see the proof of Lemma~\ref{lemma:Lp_paths_W} below).} The Lévy-Ciesielski expansion (LCE) (see e.g. \cite[Section 4.2]{griebel2017anova}) of the Brownian motion $W:\Omega\times [0,1] \rightarrow \R$ reads